olliw42/mLRS/README.md

 ## Hardware ##

 Hardware is a problem currently.
 One might be tempted to think that all the recent commercial ExpressLRS hardware should be good platforms, but this is unfortuantely not so.
 The ESP's they use simply do not offer the peripherals which are desired for mLRS Tx modules, and STM32's were hence chosen as main platform.
-However, this is not a decission against ESP32, to the contrary: If anyone wants to add ESP32 support please join.
+However, this is not a decission against ESP32, to the contrary: If anyone wants to add ESP32 support for mLRS then please join.

 The code currently supports:
 - Flysky FRM303 transmitter module (2.4 GHz)